openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

    controller node in order to proceed.

 ***************************************
-Updating Host Host Name and Personality
+Updating host hostname and personality
 ***************************************

-On Controller-0, acquire Keystone administrative privileges:
+On controller-0, acquire Keystone administrative privileges:

 ::

    controller-0:~$ source /etc/nova/openrc

-Wait for Controller-0 to discover new host, list the host until new UNKNOWN host shows up in table:
+Wait for controller-0 to discover new host, list the host until new UNKNOWN host shows up in table:

 ::